 Target Applicant: A full-time student studying strategic management in a research doctoral program at an accredited institution.
 Ideal applicants are at the dissertation stage with 2-3 years remaining at the time of application.

-The SRF plans to name up to 15 SRF Dissertation Scholars and provide financial support up to US$10,000.
+The SRF plans to name a cohort of SRF Dissertation Scholars and provide financial support up to US$10,000 per grant awarded.